No idea what to buy the music student in your life?

 Music Book Mark and Page Holder

-If your music student already has a music stand, he or should could really use this gold clip music book mark and page holder from Long Beach Music.
+If your student already has a stand, he or should could really use this gold clip music book mark and page holder.
 It is made for music books, but works for cookbooks, textbooks and all kinds of manuals as well.

 This book mark is made from 18-gauge tempered steel, which is plated with 24 carat gold.
 It has been hand-polished until it shines with a bright yellow-gold finish.
 It is entirely made in the USA.